 History of The NMCCEA

-The New Mexico Child Care and Education Association (NMCCEA) was created to lobby in the early 1990’s by founding board member Kyle Smith.
+The New Mexico Child Care and Education Association (NMCCEA) was created to lobby in the early 1990’s in response to HSD reimbursement rates staying the same for nine years and the early childhood community not having a voice in policy.

 Times have changed, but the overall mission statement still remains the same: The NMCCEA is, and always will be, the unified voice of child care centers in state legislation across New Mexico.